top of page

 Grade level(s)

-YPAE Amount ($5 per entry elementary, $10 per entry Middle School/High School) Max of 6 entries per grade level
+YPAE Amount ($5 per entry elementary, $10 per entry Middle School/High School) Max of 6 entries per Teacher and grade level

 $